 You can claim a self-isolation payment if you have to self-isolate and cannot work from home

-The government has announced a Test and Trace Support Payment to support people on low incomes who have tested positive for COVID-19 and are having to self-isolate.
+Test and Trace Support Payments provide support to people on low incomes who have tested positive for COVID-19 and are having to self-isolate.

 On this page: